VenusRivers/VenusRivers/README.md

 ask for c + h pretty please. im kinda uncomfy with strangers getting that close to me out of nowhere (unless i have c + h in my user, then u can without asking)

-im usually hanging around outside the cafe unless im dragged away by friends. feel free to come up and talk to me, i dont bite!
+im usually hanging around outside the cafe unless im dragged away by friends. if im alone, im usually people watching. im rather awkward so give me some grace, but ill be chill if youre chill
 ![warning pop up](https://github.com/user-attachments/assets/55a0e02e-12d3-46a4-a1a0-b9c66f50efc1)